aryoda/aryoda.github.io/index.md

 ---

-You can find here a list of all my publications related to the R programming language (i. e. source code, packages, training slides).
+You can find here a list of all my non-trival publications related to the R programming language (i. e. source code, packages, training slides).